aliawaleed/Introduction-to-Interactive-Media/Midterm-Project/README.md

 This is what the button looks like from below. ![](Button_instructions.png)

 The two on the left are for the switch and the two on the right are for the LED, accordingly, I cut long pieces of stranded wires, soldered them in, and insulated them with plastic.
 This process took a very long time as I had to do it for 16 wires, 4 for each LED.
 I then noticed that they are not easily plugged into the breadboard and the Arduino, so I had to go over them all again and solder small pieces of stripped solid wire onto the tips for better stability and more convenient use, as well as insulating them with plastic.
+I then connected the wires for the switch to 10k ohm resistors and to their input pins.
+For the LEDs, the resistors are already built in, so I didn't need to connect them to the circuit.

 Next, I used the guide provided with the kit to pin the LCD screen onto the breadboard and connect it to the pins in the Arduino.
 This also included connecting the potentiometer and having a wire between the middle pin of the potentiometer and one of the pins of the LCD screen.
 I placed it incorrectly the first time so the LCD screen heated up and so I had to disconnect the circuit and figure out what I have done wrong.